AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/cache-control-headers.md

 <InlineAlert variant="info" slots="text"/>

-Cache control headers cannot be overridden by your mesh configuration.
+`cacheControl` headers cannot be overridden by your mesh configuration.

 To configure a default cache-control directive, add a `cacheControl` key-value pair to `responseConfig.cache` in your mesh configuration file.
 Use the `cacheControl` key to specify the default cache-control directives for the source.
 If a cacheable query does not return a cache-control header, the default value is applied.